The Ultimate Guide to Image SEO: Optimizing Your Visuals for Search

 Google Business Profiles include a prominent photo section which can be populated with images uploaded by both the business and the public.

-Google can alter the image shown to searchers based on the intent of their query.
+Google can alter the image shown to searchers based on the search intent.
 For example, look at Yadav Diamonds and Jewelry’s photo in this local pack search for “diamond jewelery san francisco.”

 Google local pack for patagonia